DhanushEswar/Github_Tutorial/README.md

 # Using the Exisiting Project from Github

+## Steps
    1. Open the directory where you want to clone the project.

    2. Clone the project using
       `git clone <repo-url>`

    3. Make the Changes.

    4. Now pull the changes before adding it using
       `git pull upstream <branch-name>`

    5. Adding the changes to the remote using
       `git add .`

    6. Commit the changes before the push using
       `git commit -m "COMMENT"`

    7. Now push the change to the Gihub Repo using
       `git push origin <branch-name>`